 - Early detection can reduce the chance of dying from breast cancer by approximately one third, as small, early cancers are easier to treat.

 - BreastScreen Aotearoa (BSA) is New Zealand’s free National Breast Screening Programme.
 They provide free mammograms every two years for women with no symptoms aged 45 and 69 (and have recently announced they’ll be progressively increasing this upper limit, from 69 to 74).

 - Some women have a higher proportion of dense breast tissue, which is a risk factor for breast cancer, and which also makes it harder for a mammogram to detect tumours.
 When you have your mammogram, ask your radiologist about your breast density and how best to screen or monitor your future breast health if your density is high.

 Are there links between breast cancer and diet?

-Maintaining a healthy weight will also help reduce your breast cancer risk.
+There’s also strong evidence that maintaining a healthy weight and regular exercise will help reduce your breast cancer risk.